Pentracchiano/DistributedProgrammingLHobby/docs-src/markdown/interfaces/websockets.md

 ```

 From now on the websocket server can receive different type of `commands` from its client.
 If the requested role is `spectator`,
-the websocket server will ignore all the command coming from that user.
+the websocket server will ignore all the commands coming from that user.

 ### Game initialization phase

-After established the connection with the websocket server for a specific ongoing match, it is time to start the game.
+After having established the connection with the websocket server for a specific ongoing match, it is time to start the game.
 The host of the match is responsible for starting the match.
 A match can start only if a challenger is present and is
 ready to play.

 #### Role independent error

-If a client sends a message without the `command` keyword, the websocket server will always answer as follow:
+If a client sends a message without the `command` keyword, the websocket server will always answer as below:

 ```json